 Manufacturing new clothing puts an alarming strain on the environment.
 The process of milling fabric involves using a huge quantity of energy and water, and gallons of dyes and chemicals are dumped into the water supply.
 Crops require enormous amounts of pesticides; cotton, for example, is considered the “dirtiest” crop due to its heavy use of pesticides (cotton crops cover 2.5% of the world’s cultivated land, yet are responsible for 16% of pesticide use.)
 Animals are (often inhumanely) killed to produce leather and fur.
 Mountains of discarded clothes are dumped into land fills.
 All this, in addition to the numerous ethical dilemmas involved in buying new clothing, most of which is manufactured overseas, is a convincing argument that we should all buy vintage when we can.

-For more information on the Vintage Is Green™ movement, go to our Vintage Is Green™ blog.
+For more information on the Vintage Is Green™ movement, visit our blog, Vintage Is Green™.

 “The fashion wears out more apparel than the man.”